zaimjami/Forza-Racer-Project/README.md

 - **Modular architecture** across multiple files (`car.py`, `physics.py`, `ai.py`, `track.py`, `game.py`, `settings.py`).
 - **Data‑driven tuning** via a single `settings.py` file for all game parameters.

-This project is designed to look and feel like something you’d see on a strong student / early‑career SWE / ML portfolio.

 ---

 ## 🧱 Project Structure